 Low volatility and RTP (95.32%) are just the worst of this mediocre slot’s many shortcomings.

-Lucky Hot is another fruit machine style slot machine in the EGT’s "Hot" line of games.
+Lucky Hot is another fruit machine style slot in the EGT’s "Hot" line of games.
 The "Hot" here mostly refers to the orange colour palette and not to the game’s attractiveness.

 The fruit machine style manifests in the symbols which, as well as classic fruit like cherries, also sports lucky sevens, bells, stars and bars.
 In keeping with the simplicity of old slot machines, this one offers simple visuals with a plain orange background for the reels and a black background for the symbols.